"Yield Higher Revenue with our Exclusive Insights "

 Frequently Asked Questions

-Fortune Business Insights says that the global market value stood at USD 3.03 billion in 2024 and is projected to reach USD 16.43 billion by 2032.
+Fortune Business Insights says that the global market was valued at USD 3.67 billion in 2025 and is anticipated to reach USD 24.65 billion by 2034.

-The bast segment led the market by type.
+By type, the bast segment led the market.

 Seeking Comprehensive Intelligence on Different Markets?Get in Touch with Our Experts Speak to an Expert